lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork29.md

 There is a short and solution using bitwise operators and bit masking and one for loop.

+### Hints

+* You can't access a bit position by indexing like you could an array--instead, use a shift operator

 ## Autograder

 You can run the autograder by running